 - Bring steaks out to sit at room temperature one hour prior to grilling.
-Rub each with garlic half and re-season with salt and pepper.
-Grill over hot coals (or set gas grill to high heat) with the lid open for about 3-4 minutes per side for rare.
-If you want the classic cross hatch sear marks, turn the steak 45º (one ⅛ turn) at 1½-2 minute mark, then grill for a couple more minutes before flipping.
+Rub each with a garlic half and re-season with salt and pepper.
+Grill over hot coals (or set your gas grill to high heat) with the lid open for about 3-4 minutes per side for rare.
+If you want the classic cross-hatch sear marks, turn the steak 45º (one ⅛ turn) at 1½-2 minute mark, then grill for a couple more minutes before flipping.
 Repeat on other side and grill for 3-4 minutes total.
 Use instant read thermometer to check internal temperature: remove at 120º for rare and 125º for medium rare.
-There will be carry over cooking and temperature will rise during resting period.
+There will be carry-over cooking and temperature will rise during resting period.

 - Let rest 5 minutes before serving.